cloudwatt/nixpkgs-tungsten/README.md

 To build all OpenContrail components
 ```
 $ nix-build -A contrail32
+$ nix-build -A contrailMaster
 ```

+Since they have been already built by the CI, they are only downloaded.
+You can force the rebuild by adding the `--check` argument.

-Or to build specific ones
+To build specific ones
 ```
 $ nix-build -A contrail32.api
 $ nix-build -A contrail32.control